Schools: InBrief mid-year census 2019

 |Full-time equivalent (FTE) enrolments|

 |NSW non-government schools|

-Enrolments (FTE) by ABS Statistical Area Level 4 groups
+Enrolments (full-time equivalent) by ABS Statistical Area Level 4 groups

 Apparent retention rate